mattamx/Projects/Sprint 3 - Statistical Data Analysis/README.md

 # Plans for updates

-1) Deploy functions to remove repetitive tasks, 2) Discover newer visualization patterns to tell the story and 3) explore more ways of leveraging `.query()` while removing lines of code that can be one in one single thread
+1) Deploy functions to remove repetitive tasks, 2) Discover newer visualization patterns to tell the story and 3) Explore more ways of leveraging various methods to condense code that can be one in one single thread.